Carolenesw/Weather_Dashboard_R/README.md

 - The app will show current weather based on city entered.
     - Display date, image, temperature, humidity, windspeed and UV index
-    - Color should display is the weather conditions are favorable.
+    - Color should indicate if the weather conditions are favorable.
 - Display forecast for the next five days.
     - Display date, image, temperature and humidity.
-- The app will display last user search cities
+- The app will display last user search hsitory.
-- It should allow users to  select from any search history
+- It should allow users to select from any search history and show current forecast

 ## link